-The proposed bill aims to amend the Code of West Virginia by introducing a new section, 49-4-611, which establishes that the best interests of the child must be the primary consideration in decisions made by the West Virginia Department of Human Services, the court system, appointed guardians ad litem, and contracted service providers.
-The bill outlines a comprehensive assessment process that includes various factors such as the child's safety, emotional well-being, relationships, stability, cultural background, educational needs, and any history of abuse or neglect.
+This bill amends the Code of West Virginia by adding a new section, 49-4-611, which establishes that the best interests of the child must be the primary consideration in all decisions made by the West Virginia Department of Human Services, the court system, appointed guardians ad litem, and any contracted service providers.
+The bill outlines a comprehensive assessment process that includes various factors such as the child's safety, emotional well-being, relationships, and educational needs, among others.
 It emphasizes that all policies and practices of the relevant state entities must align with this principle.

 Additionally, the bill mandates that any decisions inconsistent with the child's best interests are subject to review and appeal.
-It also specifies that guardians ad litem must advocate solely for the child's best interests, prioritizing them above all other considerations, including those of the Department of Human Services, the court system, and parents.
-This legislative change is intended to ensure that the welfare of the child is at the forefront of all relevant decisions made by state entities.
+It also specifies that guardians ad litem must advocate solely for the child's best interests, prioritizing them above all other considerations, including those of parents or state agencies.
+This legislative change aims to ensure that the welfare of the child is at the forefront of decisions affecting their lives.

 Statutes affected: